3MAH/simcoon/docs/simulation/solver.rst

 Use the solver
 ================================

 The Simcoon solver allows you to simulate the mechanical or thermomechanical response of materials under various loading conditions.
-This page documents the ``path.txt`` loading-path format and how to drive the solver with it.
-Since simcoon 2.0 the C++ engine reads no file at all: ``sim.solver.from_file`` parses a path file in Python into loading objects, and ``sim.solver.solve`` runs them and returns the whole history as numpy arrays.
-See :doc:`python_solver` to build the same loading objects directly, without any file.
+This page documents the loading path, kept in a ``path.json`` file, and how to drive the solver with it.
+Since simcoon 2.0 the C++ engine reads no file at all: ``sim.solver.load_path_json`` reads the path in Python into loading objects, and ``sim.solver.solve`` runs them and returns the whole history as numpy arrays.
+See :doc:`python_solver` to build the same loading objects directly, without any file, and to convert the pre-2.0 ``path.txt`` / ``material.dat`` inputs.

 Elastic tensile test
 --------------------